christgau/hppmalloc/README.md

      the huge page mapping, the named/file mapping is used to satisfy the allocation.
 This mode effectively disables the `HPPA_AS_ANON` mode, even when both are specified (this may be subject to change).

+   The function returns the old operation mode which was active before the function was called.

 For all these function, a Fortran (2003+) binding exists.